What is rent review?

 There are various ways in which the rent can be reviewed:

-- an open market rent review (the rent is based on market values)
+an open market rent review (ie the rent is assessed in relation to market values)

-The most common and typical type of rent review is the open market rent review.
+The most common type of rent review is the open market rent review.

 How often do rent reviews occur?

-Typically rent reviews occur every 3 - 5 years, depending on the length of the lease.
-A rent review clause in a commercial lease will dictate how often a rent review will occur, the method, procedure and how to deal with disputes.
+Typically rent reviews occur every 3-5 years, depending on the length of the relevant lease.
+A rent review clause in a commercial lease will dictate how often a rent review will occur, as well as the method and procedure for the review and how to deal with disputes.

 How is the value of the rent decided?

 Open market rent review involves a periodic revaluation of the rent based on what the rent would be if the premises were re-let fresh at the date of review (eg would the rent have increased if a new lease was created?).